 The Library Company of Philadelphia maintains high cataloging standards, allowing readers multiple avenues through which they may access the collection.
 The Library Company’s online catalog, WolfPAC, allows researchers to search nearly 100% of the Library Company’s rare books collection and over 13,000 descriptive catalog records representing approximately 30,000 items or roughly 40% of our graphic holdings.
 In addition to searching the collection of the Library Company through WolfPAC, you are also able to search the collections of the Athenaeum of Philadelphia, the Philadelphia Horticultural Society, the Philadelphia Museum of Art, the Rosenbach Library & Museum, and the Wagner Free Institute of Science through the same vehicle.

 Our digital collections catalog ImPAC features a growing number of the Library Company’s graphic, ephemera and bindings collections.
 It complements and supplements the descriptive records in our online catalog WolfPAC, and the online exhibitions and featured collections mounted on our website.
-ImPAC currently contains 35 digital collections including almost 5,000 images.
+ImPAC currently contains over 26,000 records representing numerous digital collections.
 The Library Company gratefully acknowledges the support of the William Penn Foundation which provided funding for the purchase and implementation of ImPAC.

 1314 Locust Street, Philadelphia, PA 19107 (215) 546-3181 FAX (215) 546-5167